syncfusion-content/xamarin-docs/Xamarin/DataGrid/Export-To-PDF.md

 ---
 layout: post
 title: Export To PDF in Xamarin DataGrid control | Syncfusion
-description: Learn here all about export to PDF support in Syncfusion Xamarin DataGrid (SfDataGrid) control,its elements and more
+description: Learn here all about export to PDF support in Syncfusion Xamarin DataGrid (SfDataGrid) control, its elements and more.
 platform: xamarin
 control: SfDataGrid
 documentation: ug